 First, remember that underneath the search box within the left pane, you have the option to search within a particular collection in the repository, the entire institutional repository, or to branch out to other repositories also using the bepress Digital Commons platform.

-Search results in the UNF Digital Commons may be a result of metadata applied to items (i.e. keywords, titles, and more) as well as any words within full-text documents.
+Search results in the UNF Digital Commons may be a result of metadata applied to items (e.g. keywords, LC Subject Headings, dates, geographic locations, art media, titles, and more) as well as any words within full-text documents.
 All uploaded PDF documents have been enhanced with Optical Character Recognition (OCR) for optimal searchability.

 Searching a phrase may be helpful in retrieving more relevant results.
 For example, consider whether you want more hits with all documents or images that contain the words Florida or sunshine somewhere within the full-text or metadata, or is the research need more efficiently met by items that include the phrase "Florida Sunshine" within?
 Remember that you will need to put quotes around any words you'd like to search as a phrase.